 » DATES: 03/2019 - Present

 » LOCATION: Remote from Denver, CO

 » DESCRIPTION: This is the same role as my former one at OTI, but with a new title and new organization.
 The Measurement Lab project moved from OTI to Code for Science & Society.
 As before, my principal activites revolve around managing, maintaining and improving a global Internet testing platform.

-» TECHNOLOGIES: GNU/Linux, systems administration, Google Cloud Platform, Docker, Kubernetes, Prometheus, Grafana, Golang, shell scripting
+» TECHNOLOGIES: GNU/Linux, systems administration, Google Cloud Platform, Docker, Kubernetes, Terraform/Packer, Prometheus, Grafana, Golang, shell scripting

 » POSITION: Senior Technologist

 » LOCATION: Washington D.C. (remote from Miami, FL / Denver, CO)